kevinkuriachan/twitterTerminal/README.md

 ## Commands:
 "@bot#tweet: &lt;insert text here&gt;" This will tweet the text.
 "@bot#pic: &lt;word&gt; Will check if there is a r/<word> subreddit, pick a random picture from 150 of the hot posts and tweet the picture.
 Example: "@bot#pic: cat" will tweet a picture of a cat pulled from reddit.com/r/cat
+## Set up:
+  1. Ensure you have bot.key.txt , reddit.key.txt , twitter.key.txt in the config/ directory.
+Alternatively you can set environment variables for the follwing: GroupMe bot id, reddit client id, reddit client secret, twitter consumer key, twitter consumer secret, twitter access token, twitter access secret.
+### bot.key.txt:
+  GroupMe bot ID
+ ### twitter.key.txt (each item on a new line):
+  consumer key
+  consumer secret
+  access token
+  access secret
+ ### reddit.key.txt (each item on a new line):
+  reddit client id
+  reddit client secret
+ ### Note that there should be no information in the files other than the actual key values.
+  2. Create a bot at https://dev.groupme.com/bots and set the callback url as the root url for your web server.
+  3. Run the flask application on the server.
+I personally deploy it to Heroku.
+Be sure to use Python 3 or some dependencies will not work.